dongruixue/How-to-get-low-cost-liquidity-while-holding-digita/README.md

 **Caution ⚠️**

-Mortgage rate = (number of collateralized assets x current price) / number of loans x 100% Leverage = number of loans / (number of collateralized assets x current price) = 1/Mortgage rate It is recommended that the leverage ratio does not exceed 20%, and it is recommended that the assets coming from the loan do not recycle the operation
+1. Mortgage rate = (number of collateralized assets x current price) / number of loans x 100%
+2. Leverage = number of loans / (number of collateralized assets x current price) = 1/Mortgage rate
+3. It is recommended that the leverage ratio does not exceed 20%, and it is recommended that the assets coming from the loan do not recycle the operation
-Collateral assets fall to the liquidation price will automatically liquidate to auction
+4. Collateral assets fall to the liquidation price will automatically liquidate to auction.